MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-messages-ai-generated-content.md

 Citations in your bot's message include in-text citations, details of the citation reference, and sensitivity labels for the content referenced.

 * **In-text citations** denote the citation numbers added to the bot message in the [#] format, each corresponding to a reference.
 A citation can be inserted anywhere within the text.
-* **Details of the citation reference** include the title, icon, keywords, an abstract, hyperlink, and sensitivity information.
+* **Details of the citation reference** include the title, icon, keywords, abstract, hyperlink, sensitivity information and button for opening the modal window with additional content.
 References appear as pop-up windows for each in-text citation.
 * **Sensitivity labels to citations** indicate the confidentiality of the citation content referenced and aren't added automatically.
 To add sensitivity labels for citations, see [add sensitivity label](#add-sensitivity-label).

 > [!NOTE]
 >
 > * A maximum of 20 citations are displayed in a message.
 > * Adaptive Cards aren't rendered in the citation pop-up window.
-However, Adaptive Cards can be rendered in the bot's message.
+However, Adaptive Cards can be rendered in the bot's message or in the modal window accessible from the pop-up window.

 ### Add citations